Ketogenic Diet 101: A Beginner's Guide

 From the early understanding of the keto research and literature, it looks like we're just scratching the surface of understanding some of the potential therapeutic roles of the keto diet.
 While it's unclear if it's any better or worse than any other diet for weight loss, the reality is that there is no one-size-fits-all model for diets.
 This doesn't even consider that weight-loss diets, in general, don't really work.
 While researchers can't agree on a specific statistic, it's commonly accepted that most dieters will regain the weight lost (and often pack on extra pounds, as well).
 The long-term outcome of the keto diet is likely to be no different, especially given how challenging and restrictive it is to maintain.

 Our advice?
 If you like carbs, don't swear them off entirely.
-Choose healthy carbohydrates more often and ways to choose the most satiating versions of them to fuel you.
-And if you want to give keto a try, get in touch with a registered dietitian to help you work through the diet correctly and in a healthy manner.
+Choose healthy carbohydrates more often and learn ways to choose the most satiating versions of them to fuel you.
+And if you want to try keto, get in touch with a registered dietitian to help you work through the diet correctly and in a healthy manner.